GTH Intelligence - Substance Abuse Treatment Finder

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches a SAMHSA-sourced directory of addiction treatment facilities by multiple criteria, and distinguishes itself from siblings by explicitly directing the agent to use get_facility_detail for full profiles and list_states for location uncertainty.
+The description clearly states a specific action ('Search') on a specific resource ('12,338 curated, SAMHSA-sourced US addiction treatment facility directory') with identifiable filters (state, city, treatment type, insurance).
+It also distinguishes itself from siblings by explicitly directing to get_facility_detail for full profiles and list_states for location coverage.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.